cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 Cilium also supports a hybrid DSR and SNAT mode, that is, DSR is performed for TCP and SNAT for UDP connections.

 This removes the need for manual MTU changes in the network while still benefiting from the latency improvements through the removed extra hop for replies, in particular, when TCP is the main transport for workloads.

-The mode setting ``loadBalancer.mode`` allows to control the behavior through the options ``dsr``, ``snat`` and ``hybrid``.
+The mode setting ``loadBalancer.mode`` allows to control the behavior through the options ``dsr``, ``snat``, ``annotation``, and ``hybrid``.
 By default the ``snat`` mode is used in the agent.

 A Helm example configuration in a kube-proxy-free environment with DSR enabled in hybrid mode would look as follows:

 .. parsed-literal::